Kissinger Institute on China and the United States

-The Kissinger Institute on China and the United States is a non-profit research organization dedicated to promoting greater understanding of issues in the relationship between the People's Republic of China and the United States and its impact on both countries and the world.
+The Kissinger Institute on China and the United States is a non-profit research organization dedicated to promoting greater understanding of issues in the relationship between the People's Republic of China and the United States and their impact on both countries and the world.
 It was inaugurated in 2008 and is part of the Woodrow Wilson International Center for Scholars.
 Its current director is Robert Daly.